Finale and LilyPond

 Chapter 1, Introduction

-I am a reasonably contented Finale user, but I was very curious to see if LilyPond, an open source music engraving program, had developed to the point where it would meet my needs.
-(I like to imagine a world where we are more kind to strangers, recycle more, and use more open source software.)
+I am a reasonably contented Finale user, but I was very curious to see if LilyPond, a free music engraving program, had developed to the point where it would meet my needs.
 Now that I have tried LilyPond and gained some basic skill, I am stunned by how well it works.
 I will probably use both programs for some time, but the comparison has been so interesting that I wrote down what I thought.
 I expect that most of this comparison would probably apply to Finale’s competitors as well, but I don’t know enough about them to make any specific comments.

 Both Finale and LilyPond exist to place the standard elements of Western musical notation on paper, but apart from this objective they are fundamentally different.
 Therefore, the amount of insight offered by any comparison depends very much on the depth of that comparison.
 Simply listing a few obvious functional differences, for example, would be like pointing out the contours of the human body without studying the underlying layers of muscle, ligament, and bone.
 In both cases, the most visible features are caused by the elements beneath the surface.